-002.01b Additions to existing state buildings;
+002.02b Additions to existing state buildings;

-002.01c New lighting, heating, cooling, ventilating or water heating equipment or controls serving more than 20% of the conditioned floor area of an existing state building;
+002.02c New lighting, heating, cooling, ventilating or water heating equipment or controls in a state owned building.

-002.01d Replacement of more than 20% of a particular component of the building envelope (for example: 20% of the window area) in an existing state building;

-002.01e Modification of a state building for which original construction funds were appropriated after January 1, 2000, which was originally exempt from this law, but which is no longer exempt due to a change in the intended occupancy; and
+002.02d Any new building envelope components installed in a state owned building.

-002.01f New non-state buildings for which any state funds are used in design or construction.
+002.02e New non-state buildings for which any state funds are used in design or construction.